davidmreed/davidmreed.github.io/_drafts/with-sharing-ownership-changes.md

 There's a set of sharing configurations that can cause very interesting - and tricky to debug - access exceptions in Apex.
 They share in common the following features:

  1. The code is running `with sharing`, often in a trigger handler, or doesn't declare a sharing model and inherits `with sharing` from its caller.
- 2. The code is operating on an object whose Organization-Wide Default is Private.
+ 2. The code is operating on an object whose Organization-Wide Default is Private, or in some situations Public Read Only.
  3. The code performs an ownership transfer as well some other privileged operation, such a read/write operation or programmatic sharing.
  4. Usually, the code is affecting a standard object (i.e., *not* using Apex Managed Sharing).